IvanMitov/basic-cms-task/README.md

 1. Removed commas in App.js after declaring every Route component
 2. Added missed semicolons in a few places
-3. Removed side effects from the products reducer ( reducers shouldn`t contains any side effects ) and placed them into action creators ( could also be done in the component when dispatching )
+3. Removed "featured" side effect from reducers->products.js, it`s handled in ProductForm.js
 4. Changed default state value for "featured" checkbox ( it was causing controlled/uncontrolled form error )
 5. Parse the return value of generateId() from string to number
 6. Made submit button disable and prevent clicking when the form is invalid